Award of the George Cross to Malta

-The George Cross was awarded to the island of Malta by King George VI during the great siege it underwent by Italy and Germany, in the early part of World War II.
-In a letter to the island's Governor, Lieutenant-General Sir William Dobbie, King George wrote, "so as to bear witness to the heroism and devotion of its people".
+The George Cross was awarded to the island of Malta by King George VI during the Siege of Malta undertaken by Italy and Germany in the early part of World War II.
 The island was a British colony from 1813 to 1964.
 The George Cross was incorporated into the flag of Malta beginning in 1943 and remains on the current design of the flag.

 Historical background

 Italian and German bombers attacked the Maltese islands and there was a lack of supplies.
 An invasion threat in July 1941 failed when coast defenders spotted torpedo boats of the Italian Decima MAS special forces.
 Whilst people suffered hunger, a final assault to neutralise the island was ordered by the German Field Marshal Albert Kesselring.
-This assault failed.
-On 15 April 1942 King George VI awarded the George Cross to the people of Malta in appreciation of their heroism.
+However, the assault failed.
+On 15 April 1942, King George VI awarded the George Cross to the people of Malta in appreciation of their heroism.

-The George Cross was awarded during the worst period for the Allies during the Second World War, as the Axis-force had the upper hand.
-German planes struck the island around the clock, in an attempt to neutralise British bases in Malta, given these were constantly foiling their naval attempts to supply Rommel's North African campaign.
-Malta's geographic position, between Italy and North Africa, as well as dividing the Mediterranean basin into east and west put the islands in considerable danger.
-Malta-based British aircraft could reach as far as Tripoli in Libya to the south, Tunisia to the west and German bases in Italy to the north; on Pantelleria, Sicily and even as far as the port of Naples farther to the north.
+The George Cross was awarded during the worst period for the Allies during the Second World War, as the Axis-forces had the upper hand.
+German planes struck the island round the clock, in an attempt to neutralise British bases, which interfered with naval attempts to supply Rommel's North African campaign.
+Malta's geographic position, between Italy and North Africa, dividing the Mediterranean basin into east and west put the islands in danger.
+Malta-based British aircraft could reach a range as far as Tripoli in Libya to the south, Tunisia to the west and German bases in Italy to the north; on Pantelleria, Sicily, and as far as the port of Naples farther to the north.

 At the time of the George Cross award, military resources and food rations in Malta were practically depleted.
-Fuel was restricted to military action and heavily rationed, the population was on the brink of starvation, and even ammunition was running out, so much that Anti-Aircraft (AA) guns could only fire a few rounds per day.
+Fuel was restricted to military action and heavily rationed, the population was on the brink of starvation, and even ammunition was running out, such that Anti-Aircraft (AA) guns could only fire a few rounds per day.

 Italian battleships of the Regia Marina out-gunned the British, yet the Royal Navy was not out-classed.
-The German airforce had superior aircraft until Spitfires were finally sent to Malta.
-Also at this time, German and Italian strategists were planning Operation Herkules, a sea and air invasion of the Maltese Islands, an effort continuously postponed – until it was too late, because the Maltese Islands finally received their vital supply of fuel, food and munitions.
+The German air force had superior aircraft until Spitfires were sent to Malta in 1942.
+Also at this time, German and Italian plans for Operation Herkules, a sea and air invasion of the Maltese Islands, had to be repeatedly postponed – until it was too late because the Maltese Islands finally received a vital supply of fuel, food, and munitions.

-On 15 August 1942 (feast of Santa Maria) a convoy of Royal and Merchant Navy ships finally made port in Convoy of Santa Maria at Valletta's Grand Harbour, after completing what was considered one of the most heroic maritime episodes in recent history.
+On 15 August 1942 (the feast day of Santa Marija also known as Assumption of Mary Day) a convoy of Royal and Merchant Navy ships finally made port in Convoy of Santa Maria at Valletta's Grand Harbour, after completing what has been considered one of the most heroic maritime episodes in recent history.